roadsnail/Pi-ve/README.md

 Click on the 'join' button on the right-hand side of the menu bar to display 'Permit join'.
 This should allow new Zigbee devices to join the network.

-Next, the SLR/SLT should both be factory reset and placed into pairing mode (detailed procedure below).
-Firstly, the SLR will be reset and paired, we should observe log messages appearing on the web frontend screen as it goes through its pairing procedure.
-As soon as pairing has finished, we will observe that the SLR remains in pairing mode waiting for the SLT to pair with it.
+Next, the SLR/SLT should both be factory reset and placed into pairing mode.
+Here is an overview of the process, a detailed description of pairing is below.

+Stage 1.
+Firstly, the SLR will be reset and paired, we should observe log messages appearing on the zigbee2MQTT web frontend screen as it pairs with the CC2531 co-ordinator.

-We next reset the SLT and place it into pairing mode and observe it pair with the Pi-ve AND the SLR.
-If this has been successful, then the SLR/SLT will appear in the web frontend Devices list and the SLR status LED will be solid green.
+Stage 2.
+As soon as pairing (of the SLR) has finished, it remains in pairing mode waiting for the SLT to pair with it.
+So, reset the SLT, place it into pairing mode and observe it pair with the Pi-ve AND the SLR.
+If this has been successful, then the SLR/SLT will appear in the web frontend Devices list and the SLR status LED will change to solid green.

 #### Zigbee Pairing Instructions for the Hive Active SLR and SLT2/SLT3

-* Remove a battery from the Hive Active Thermostat (SLT2 or SLT3)
+* Remove a battery from the Hive Active Thermostat (model SLT2 or SLT3)
 * Enable Zigbee2MQTT to allow the Pi-ve to accept new devices.
 (Click the Zigbee2MQTT web frontend 'Pair' button.
 Log messages should show pairing activity as it happens)
 * On the Boiler Controller SLR2, press and hold the 'Central Heating' button until its LED flashes pink.
 Release then press and hold it again.
-It will flash amber, pairing should begin and the controller should join the network and an entry will appear in the web frontend.
+It will flash amber, pairing should begin and the controller should join the network, log messages occur and an entry for the SLR will appear in the web frontend.
+(See above picture).

-While still in pairing mode:-
+While Zigbee2MQTT is still in pairing mode:-

 * Replace batteries in the Hive Active Thermostat (SLT2 or SLT3) WHILE pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT2 to perform a factory reset.

 It will, reset, reboot and join the network (check log messages on the web frontend screen).
-* The LED on the Boiler Controller should turn solid green and the SLR/SLT's should be joined to the Zigbee network.
+* The LED on the Boiler Controller should turn solid green and the SLR/SLT's should be joined to the Zigbee network and communicate with each other.

 * SLT3 ONLY - After joining the network, the Thermostat goes into a setup mode requesting Hot Water and Central Heating schedules to be set up.
-Do NOT accept the option to set these up and the thermostat should just display the current temperature and the status of CH and HW will be shown as 'Sch'
+Do NOT accept the option to set these up.
+The thermostat should just display the current temperature and the status of CH and HW will be shown as 'Sch'

-* Finally click the web frontend 'Join' button to disable other devices from joining the network.
+* Finally click the web frontend 'Join' button to disable other devices from potentially joining the network.

-* The web frontend screen should now show two new devices successfully connected to the Pi-ve Zigbee network.
+* The web frontend screen should now show two new devices successfully connected to the Pi-ve Zigbee network with unfriendly hexadecimal names.

 * The last step is to set 'friendly names' for the SLR/SLT devices as these are used later in the node-RED flows when referring to Mosquitto Message Broker topics - So, in the device's screen on the web frontend, click on the 'unfriendly' hexadecimal name for the SLR device.
 A description screen is displayed with an edit (pencil icon) option at the bottom left.
 Click that and enter a friendly